This May the 4th, transport yourself to a galaxy far, far away with a watch party, a fun craft, and more.

-This Star Wars Day, even if you’re staying at home, you can still have fun exploring the galaxy at large.
-With the premiere of Star Wars: The Bad Batch on Disney+ and an abundance of activities and recipes to help you plan your own celebration, StarWars.com has you covered with ideas and inspiration.
+This Star Wars Day, whether you're at home or gathered with friends, there are plenty of ways to have fun exploring the galaxy we love.
+With the premiere of Disney Gallery: The Book of Boba Fett on Disney+ and an abundance of activities to help you plan your own celebration, StarWars.com has you covered with ideas and inspiration.

 1. Organize a watch party with friends near and far, far away thanks to Disney+.

 Thanks to GroupWatch, even if you can’t be together this Star Wars Day, you can watch together with friends and family.
-We’ll be streaming the premiere of Star Wars: The Bad Batch when it drops that day for sure, but between the recently added Star Wars Vintage Collection, other Star Wars animated series, and the full line-up of Star Wars films to choose from, you can keep your watch party going all day long.
+We’ll be streaming the premiere of Disney Gallery: The Book of Boba Fett when it drops, for a behind-the-scenes look at the latest chapter in the fan-favorite character's story.
+With everything from the full line-up of Star Wars films to the Star Wars Vintage Collection and other animated series to choose from, you can keep your watch party going all day long.

-2. Make the perfect themed snacks for the occasion.
+2. Make themed snacks and crafts for the occasion.

 4. Expand your understanding of the galaxy with a Star Wars book or comic.

-Star Wars has inspired generations of fans.
-Whether you break out your action figures , spend some time on your screen-accurate cosplay, or simply spend some time reflecting on what Star Wars means to you, Star Wars Day is about celebrating the people who love the saga: You.
+But whether you check off every item on this list or simply spend some time reflecting on what Star Wars means to you, Star Wars Day is about celebrating the people who love the saga: You.

 May the 4th (and the Force) be with you!